Global group taps U.S. biotechs to speed work on Nipah vaccine

 There is currently no vaccine for Nipah.

-The death toll from the latest outbreak in Kerala rose to 11 on Wednesday as Indian health officials said they were checking on two suspected cases in the neighboring state of Karnataka.
+The death toll from the latest outbreak in Kerala rose to 11 on Wednesday as Indian health officials said they were checking on two suspected cases in the neighbouring state of Karnataka.
+(Reporting by Ben Hirschler Editing by Edmund Blair)